Rowan and Larch Rowan and Larch

 1. Come up with pictures of what you like—pin en masse on Pinterest.
 If you like it, pin it.
 Don’t overthink too much.
 There are three types of brides: A. Those who don’t really know what they want.
 If that’s you, don’t sweat it!
 Just pin what you like!
 B. You want me to just go ahead and use creative license, and make you something unique and beautiful!
 C. You know exactly what you want and know that I’ll do my best to recreate it (while also realizing that flowers are a creative art that can’t really be copied EXACTLY).

 2. After you’ve pinned en masse, decide what you like about your pictures on Pinterest—do you see any themes?
 Shape of bouquet or boutonniere, flower color, type, size or texture?
 Do you prefer floral heavy bouquets or greenery heavy bouquets?
-Do you like big flowy bouquets (my speciality!) or compact, smaller bouquets?
+Do you like flowy bouquets or compact, smaller bouquets?
 These things will help me determine what you’re really into, and what is just extraneous detail.

 3. What words describe the theme of your wedding?
 Rustic Boho elegance?
 Trendy classic circus?
 Farmhouse geometric vintage?
 You tell me!
 The world is your oyster.
 Let’s make it happen.
 But let’s define it a little bit!